shoalhaven heads / nowra probate & Deceased estates

 What is administration of an estate?

-Administration of an estate can mean several things but usually it means managing the distribution of the estate of a person who has died without leaving a will or where that person’s will is problematic - for example, because it is out of date, was not properly signed and witnessed, is not clear about what is to happen with the property of the deceased and so on.
+Administration of an estate can mean several things but usually it means managing the distribution of the estate of a person who has died without leaving a will or where that person’s will is problematic - for example, because it is out of date, was not properly signed and witnessed, is not clear about what is to happen with the property of the deceased, the executors are incapable or have died, and so on.

 Why is probate (or administration of an estate) necessary?